Hedgehog-friendly gardening

 2. Make water safe

 While hedgehogs are good swimmers, they will tire if they can’t find an escape.
-Cover any drains with lids, and fit any steep-sides holes with a ramp to prevent these short-legged mammals from falling into a trap.
-Also fix a wildlife ramp into any steep-sided garden ponds so that hedgehogs can clamber to safety if they fall in.
+Fix a wildlife ramp into any steep-sided garden ponds so that hedgehogs can clamber to safety if they fall in.
+Also cover any drains with lids, and fit any steep-sided holes with a ramp to prevent these short-legged mammals from falling into a trap.

 3. Be bonfire aware

 A bonfire pile seems like a five star hotel for a hibernating hedgehog, as well as attracting other wildlife such as frogs and newts.
-There are many more environmentally friendly ways of disposing of or re-using garden waste, including making habitat piles and dead hedges.
+There are many more environmentally friendly ways of repurposing garden waste, including making habitat piles and dead hedges, which themselves are fantastic habitat for hedgehogs.
+Why not use your material to create a permanent safe home for them instead?

 However, if you do decide to have a bonfire, wait until just before lighting to make the bonfire pile, or deconstruct, move and reconstruct the pile prior to lighting, checking through carefully for any sleepy hedgehogs.
 Then light from just one corner to give any remaining small wildlife an escape route.